pantrypoints/sp/content/en/research/countries/china/xi/chapter-03b.md

-forward the new "three-step" strategic goal at the 15th CPC National Congress and put forward the "two centenary goals" for the first time; and in 2007, Comrade Hu Jintao further perfected the "two centenary goals" at the 17th CPC National Congress In 2017, Comrade Xi Jinping proposed at the 19th National Congress of the Communist Party of China to realize the Chinese dream of the great rejuvenation of the Chinese nation in "two steps" after building a moderately prosperous society in an all-round way.
-These major strategies are all top-level designs and practical arrangements focusing on the long-term development of the country, reflecting the ruling character of the Communist Party of China that is both in the same vein and advancing with the times.
+forward the new "three-step" strategic goal at the 15th CPC National Congress and put forward the "two centenary goals" for the first time; and in 2007, Comrade Hu Jintao further perfected the "two centenary goals" at the 17th CPC National Congress In 2017, Comrade Xi Jinping proposed at the 19th National Congress of the CCP to realize the Chinese dream of the great rejuvenation of the Chinese nation in "two steps" after building a moderately prosperous society in an all-round way.
+These major strategies are all top-level designs and practical arrangements focusing on the long-term development of the country, reflecting the ruling character of the CCP that is both in the same vein and advancing with the times.
 Although some ruling parties in Western countries also try to plan for the long-term development of the country, they are bound by the dilemma of interest games and the rotation of political parties, and long-term reforms often become difficult.
 Political parties fight, focusing only on short-term